smartVISU-newstuff/widgets/basic.print hacks/readme.md

 ## Change the color of an icon by an item containing the RGB(A) color value
-(until samrtVISU v3.4.
+(Usage recommended until smartVISU v3.4.
 Option is integrated in basic.icon as from v3.4.a)

 Thread in the forum: https://knx-user-forum.de/forum/supportforen/smartvisu/1930478-hilfe-symbolfarbe-durch-farbcode-in-item-steuern